-Breckmarsh Gundogs was founded by Lee Cooper in 2008.
-Along with his partner, Victoria, together they run their gundog training kennels which is based in rural Shropshire, just outside the market town of Ludlow.
+Founded by Lee Cooper in 2008, Breckmarsh Gundogs run their training kennels based in rural Shropshire, just outside the market town of Ludlow.

 Lee has been training and trialling working spaniels for over 18 years.
 His early experience began with training his own spaniels for rough shooting.
 Following the production of several high quality spaniels for the shooting field, Lee began to breed from his line of working cockers and springers.
 His passion for training spaniels, alongside a constant desire to be challenged, lead to an early involvement with training and competing trialling spaniels.
 Lee has made up six field trial champions during his trialling career.
 He also has numerous open stake and novice wins to his name.